perey/pegl/README.rst

 pegl.ext
 --------
 A large selection of EGL extensions are given wrappers in the ``ext`` subpackage.
-All extensions in the EGL Registry as of June 2012 [#]_ are supported, except for the following:
+All extensions in the EGL Registry as of March 2013 [#]_ are supported, except for the following:

 +-----+----------------------------------+--------------------------------+